Twistor spinors and extended conformal superalgebras

 \section{Conclusion}

-The graded Lie algebra of CKY forms in constant curvature bakgrounds and of normal CKY forms in Einstein manifolds can be constructed from a modified SN bracket \cite{Ertem1}.
-It is shown in this paper that these CKY forms can also be used in the constrution of the symmetry operators of twistor spinors.
+The graded Lie algebra of CKY forms in constant curvature backgrounds and of normal CKY forms in Einstein manifolds can be constructed from a modified SN bracket \cite{Ertem1}.
+It is shown in this paper that these CKY forms can also be used in the construction of the symmetry operators of twistor spinors.
 Moreover, one can obtain the conditions to find mutually commuting symmetry operators of twistor spinors and compute the solutions of the twistor equation in conformally flat backgrounds.
 By using these constructions, conformal superalgebras of conformal Killing vector fields and twistor spinors are extended to include CKY forms.
 The brackets of extended conformal superalgebras correspond to the graded Lie bracket of CKY forms, symmetry operators of twistor spinors and the $p$-form Dirac currents of twistor spinors which are equal to CKY forms.
 They reduce to the extended Killing superalgebras for the cases of KY forms and Killing spinors.

 Supersymmetric field theories in flat spacetimes can be extended to curved backgrounds by finding the conditions on the preserved supersymmetry parameters.
-For the case of supersymmetric field theoris in conformal supergravity backgrounds, the supersymmetry parameters satisfy the twistor equation.
+For the case of supersymmetric field theories in conformal supergravity backgrounds, the supersymmetry parameters satisfy the twistor equation.
 This gives way to define conformal superalgebras for those supersymmetric theories in curved backgrounds.
 The construction of the extended conformal superalgebras can be used for finding supersymmetric field theories in conformally flat backgrounds related to these extended superalgebras.

 The next step may be to consider supersymmetric gauge theories in curved backgrounds.
-In those cases, the supersymmetry parameters satisfy a gauged twistor equation in which the connection is modified by an extra gague term.
-The possibilities for constructing the symmetry operators of gauged twistor spinors and new extended superalgebras can be investigated.
+In those cases, the supersymmetry parameters satisfy a gauged twistor equation in which the connection is modified by an extra gauge term.
+New extended superalgebras can also be investigated by considering the recently constructed symmetry operators of gauged twistor spinors in \cite{Ertem3}.